yandexdataschool/Practical_RL/week03_model_free/crawler_and_pacman/seminar_py2/README.md

 _this assignment borrows code from awesome [cs188](http://ai.berkeley.edu/project_overview.html)_ This homework assignment works on __python2 only__.
 If you stick to py3, consider seminar_alternative.
 Or just install it for this homework alone and remove afterwards.

 This homework also requires some physical display (e.g. laptop monitor).
-It won't work on binder VM / headless server.
-Please run it on laptop or consider ./seminar_alternative
+It won't work on a headless server.
+Please run it on a laptop or consider ./seminar_alternative

 * You need to implement **QLearining** algorithm.